 Read on to learn all about how Virtual Sports works, what we are highlighting this month, plus what you can expect in the coming months.
 Don’t forget to check out the leaderboards and results from previous months.

-This month we will be we gearing up with for fall with Softball skills.
-Athletes will throw and hit for distance; field for accuracy; and run the bases for time.
-As a reminder we encourage athletes and Unified partners to participate.
-Also, our fitness component this month is “Feel STRONG September.”
-We are asking athletes to strengthen their legs by doing side lunges, completing a specific number of reps.
+Fall is in full swing as we highlight volleyball and soccer skills this month.
+Athletes can choose one sport or both to compete in!
+As a reminder we encourage athletes and unified partners to participate!
+Also, our fitness component this month is “Overhead Press October”.
+We are asking athletes to strengthen their arms by completing a certain number of reps of overhead presses standing or sitting.
 The calendar to track progress is attached.
-Once again there is no registration paperwork required to participate in the fitness component, but we encourage participants to email a copy of their completed calendar to email@example.com.
+Once again there is no registration paperwork required to participate in the fitness component, but we encourage participants to email a copy of their completed calendar to firstname.lastname@example.org.

 - Virtual Waiver